AinaUmpar/ETHAssesment/README.md

 You will need to enter variables of your Token name and the Abbreviation of that token being a public domain which will assist you distinguish the Name and the Abbreviations.

-then begin by mapping the variable (using Address => uint as public balances). uint is an unsigned int that does not support negative values and also does not add anything, resulting in a zero (0) value for the public variables specified in the code.
+then begin by mapping the variable using Address => uint as public balances. uint is an unsigned int that does not support negative values and also does not add anything, resulting in a zero (0) value for the public variables specified in the code.

 ## 2nd Code